528th Sustainment Brigade (United States)

 The 528th Sustainment Brigade (Special Operations) (Airborne), 528th Sustainment Brigade (SO) (A), or 528th SB (SO) (A) was activated on 16 December 2008, as part of the overall United States Army Special Operations Forces logistics transformation.
 The brigade replaced the Special Operations Support Command (Airborne) (SOSCOM) as combat service support and combat health support unit for all Army Special Operations Command (USASOC) units under the 1st Special Forces Command (Airborne) (1st SFC).

-Per the U.S. Army Field Manual No. 4-0, the 528th Sustainment Brigade (SO) (A) sets operational support conditions in order to enable Army Special Operations Forces (ARSOF) operations.
+Per the U.S. Army Field Manual No. 4-0, the 528th Sustainment Brigade (SO) (A) sets operational support conditions to enable Army Special Operations Forces (ARSOF) operations.
 Key tasks include providing tailored logistics management, limited aerial delivery, unique ARSOF surgical capability, signal, military intelligence and command and control of assigned, adjacent, and mission aligned elements.
 The 528th Sustainment Brigade (SO) (A) is organic to the operational employment of the 1st SFC (two-star operational HQ) and is considered part of the deployed force structure when an ARSOF led special operations JTF is employed.
 Serve as the lead component for support for 1st SFC with respect to conducting ARSOF logistics, medical, communications and military intelligence operations.
 The 528th Sustainment Brigade (SO) (A) primary purpose of fulfilling global operational requirements of emerging requirements.

 Doctrinal Mission

 The 528th Sustainment Brigade (SO) (A) is designed to support special operations forces.
 It is a unique Army sustainment brigade because it maintains global situational awareness of deployed Army special operations forces logistics support structures.
-The 528th Sustainment Brigade (SO) (A) sets the operational-level logistics conditions in order to enable Army special operations forces missions.
+The 528th Sustainment Brigade (SO) (A) sets the operational-level logistics conditions to enable Army special operations forces missions.
 It is assigned to United States (U.S.) Army 1st SFC and focuses on operational to tactical sustainment support.
 During periods where only special operations forces are operating in a theater, support may be executed under the 528th Sustainment Brigade (SO) (A).
 ATP 3-05.40, Special Operations Sustainment, provides more details on special operations sustainment.

 When deployed, the 528th Sustainment Brigade (SO) (A) acts as the logistics headquarters for a joint special operations task force.
 The 528th Sustainment Brigade (SO) (A) integrates Army special operations forces support requirements into the Army Service component command support plan and ensures a timely response to Army special operations forces requirements.
 The 528th Sustainment Brigade (SO) (A) may also control a CSSB in support of a conventional force expansion in the theater of operation until relieved by a conventional sustainment brigade.